elgleidson/observability-demo/README.md

 4. Metrics are collected by Prometheus

 To test, run:
-1. run the containers for Zipkin / Prometheus
+1. run the containers for Zipkin / Prometheus / Grafana
 ```shell
 docker compose -f docker-compose.yml up -d
 ```